jeffreykegler/hoonlint/misc/whitespace.md

 ## Reanchoring

 Reanchoring is a method of conserving indentation.
+We call the original rune-ish, the one which is to be reanchored, the **reanchored rune-ish*.

 Typically, a rune-ish is its own
 "anchor" rune-ish for indentation purposes, but Hoon takes advantage of some opportunities to move the anchor column closer to the left margin.
 Not all rune-ishes participate in reanchoring.
-Which do, and which do not, is described in the individual cases.
+Which do, and which do not, are described in the individual cases.

-When a rune-ish re-anchors, the anchor column depends on two things: the column location of anchor rune-ish, and the "reanchor offset".
+The anchor column depends
+on two things: the column location of anchor rune-ish, and the "reanchor offset".
+The **anchor rune-ish** is a rune-ish on the same line as the reanchored rune-ish.
-The anchor rune-ish is another rune-ish on the same line as the original rune-ish, but closer to the left margin.
+The anchor rune-ish is either the same as the reanchored rune-ish, or is a rune-ish closer to the left margin.

 ### Reanchor offset